takanory/slides/20200510pyconhk/PITCHME.md

 ---

-## PyCon JP Organizer
+## How we organize PyCon JP

+Note:
+* PyCon JP has grown.
+* I'm going to talk about how we've organized and managed it.

 +++

 ## 2013: Association

-* 一般社団法人を立ち上げた
-* 目的はお金の管理と契約など
-* 5~6名の理事で運営
+* We establishded "PyCon JP Association"
+* Purpose: Money management and contracts
+* 5 or 6 board members
   * [`www.pycon.jp/committee/english`](https://www.pycon.jp/committee/english.html)
-* 私は2013年から現在まで理事
+  * I'm a board member

 Note:
+* In 2013, We have established a general incorporated associtation, the name is "PyCon JP Association".
-* Purpose: We have established a legal entity to make it easier to manage money and contracts for PyCon JP event
+* The pourpose of assciation is to manage money and contract for PyCon JP event
+* It's run by 5 or 6 board members.
-* I have been a director since 2013
+* I have been a board member since 2013 and now I'm a vice-chairperson.

 +++

-## 2014-1016: Chairperson
+## 2014-1016: Event Chair

-* この期間はイベントのChairpersonとして活動
+* I was the Chair of PyCon JP event.
+  * Event team != Association
 * 規模、スタッフが増えたのでやりかたを変えた

 Note:
-* I was the chairperson of PyCon JP event from 2014 to 2016
+* I was the chairperson of PyCon JP event from 2014 to 2016.
+* The event team and the association are sseparate entities.

 +++